MicrosoftDocs/customer-voice/cv-docs/create-branching-rule.md

 # Create a branching rule

 Branching rules allow you to customize the flow of your survey.
-You can show/hide questions or choose to navigate to another question or survey, or even open a website based on the response to a question.
+You can show or hide questions, choose to navigate to another question or survey, or even open a website based on the response to a question.
 Branching rules make your surveys interactive and ensure that only relevant questions are displayed to respondents.

 If you have hidden a question from being displayed in a survey by using the **Visible** option, you can use the branching rule to display it based on the required response.
 For more information about setting the visibility for a question, see [Create a new survey](create-new-survey.md).